 A binaural reproduction, for listening over headphones, can be heard here:

 This version is limited in spatial fidelity.
-(A binaural render, using an arbitrary HRTF, with an assumption of a static orientation of the listener’s head.)
+(Because it is a binaural render using an arbitrary HRTF, with an assumption of a static orientation of the listener’s head.)